 Mr Bryn Roberts

-The Warwick ATLAS group is involved in a number of research activities including the study of Higgs Bosons decaying to a pair of tau leptons.
-In 2014 the Warwick group played a major part in the discovery of this decay mode for the SM Higgs and followed this up with an important role in studying the CP properties in the Higgs to tau tau decay.
-We are active in searches for additional Higgs bosons from scenarios with decays to muon or tau pairs, and the study of high momentum Higgs bosons with decay to b pairs.
+The Warwick ATLAS group is involved in a variety of fundemental research topics using the unprecedented dataset LHC produces.
+We are leading the searches for additional Higgs bosons, and particularly active in scenarios with decays to muon or tau pairs, and the study of high momentum Higgs bosons with decay to b pairs.
 Other research directions include the precise measurements of known processes, such as the fragmentation that creates jets from quarks, and measuring the CKM matrix element V(cb) in top quark decay.